likhithayinala/embedded-ai-project/README.md

-Building a smart mirror!
+Building a smart mirror powered by Raspberri Pi!
 Work in Progress.
 Please check out our mid Project report for updates!